top of page

 Here are a few potential graduate projects that we hope to pursue:

 Based on Jill Wettlaufer's graduate work, we now know that the early season specialist, N. sayi, can stay active at cold temperatures, even at temperatures below freezing.
 Later in the spring, however, N. sayi loses most carcasses (their key resource for reproduction) to N. orbicollis.
 Size determines who wins aggressive contests for carrion, but N. orbicollis is not much larger, on average, than N. sayi.
-Instead, N. orbicollis is much more abundant, and thus the largest individual coming to claim a carcass later in the season is more likely to be N. orbicollis.
+Instead, N. orbicollis is much more abundant, and thus the largest individual coming to claim a carcass later in the season is usually N. orbicollis.
 Does cold tolerance compromise abundance in N. sayi, and if yes, how?
+This work would require artificial selection experiments in the lab, selecting for large brood size and fast reproduction (sayi) and cold tolerance (orbicollis).

 (3) Key adaptations and primary challenges for marsh-breeding Nicrophorus beetles